Benefits - Christopher Newport University

 Health Care

-Coverage always begins on the first of the month.
-Employees hired on the first of the month will have coverage on the first of the month in which they are hired.
-Employees hired any day after the first of the month will have coverage effective the first of the month following their hire date.
-For a birth of a child, coverage is retro effective to the first of the month of the birth of the child.
+Coverage begins on the first day of the month following receipt of enrollment.
+Employees hired on the first day of the month will have coverage effective that same month.
+Employees hired after the first day of the month will have coverage effective the first of the following month.
+For the birth of a child, coverage is retroactive to the first day of the month in which the child is born.

-Employees have access to an interactive tool, Alex, which can help them determine which plan may be best for their needs.
-The plans also offer programs with tools and services to encourage healthier lifestyles, help with managing chronic conditions, lifestyle coaching and more.
+Employees have access to Alex, an interactive decision-support tool designed to help determine which health plan best meets their needs.
+In addition, health plans offer programs, tools, and services that support healthier lifestyles, chronic condition management, lifestyle coaching, and more.

-The state health plans available in our area include:
+The following state health plans are available in our area:

 • COVA HDHP